-Two indoor pet relief areas are located post-security.
-One is located near Gate C4 and the other is located near gate D2.
+Pre-security, find the area outside baggage claim at the south end of the terminal (lower level).
+The post-security pet relief areas are located on Concourse C adjacent to the Alaska Lounge and on Concourse D across from gate D5.
 Both are equipped with a swath of artificial grass topped with a fire hydrant or rock, refuse bags, a sink and a bench.
 The space is ADA/wheelchair accessible and includes a tactile map plus a counter for luggage and passenger possessions.
 When using pet relief areas, animals must remain on a leash.

 Animal Air Travel

 Policies regarding animal travel vary from airline to airline.
 Travelers should contact their airline directly regarding fees, documentation, animal carrier guidelines and health requirements.
 Airlines will often allow only a limited number of animals in the cabin of the aircraft on a given flight, travelers are advised to call their airline and reserve a space for a traveling animal.